esku953/Apple-Bootstrap/README.md

-# apple.com-replica-bootstrap
+# Apple homepage built with bootstrap
 www.apple.com website replica built from scratch using HTML,CSS,JS and Bootstrap

-- It is only homepage of apple.com